STOMP WARS 2020

 tabulators.
 In case of technical difficulties or time infractions, judges will be notified.

 Teams will not be penalized for technical difficulties.

 B. In the event of a tie, or no clear winner for a place, then the prize of that place will be

 split between the tying teams and the place announced as a tie.

-2. Judges will represent the Greek letter organizations and will have stepping and or step
+2. Judges will represent the Divine Nine Greek Organizations and will have stepping and or step

 show judging experience.
 Judges are not paid and participate on a voluntary basis to